 Petter and I love food!
 Petter has grown up around the tables of his parents’ restaurant in Torekov, Sweden.
 And, the way to my heart is through my stomach..

 We hope you love food as well!
 Breakfast, lunch and most of the dinners are included in the retreat package.
 Breakfast includes eggs, buffalo curd, fruit, bread, juices, coffee and Sri Lankan tea.
 Sri Lanka makes the best tea in the world.
 But, the coffee in Sri Lanka is unfortunately not as good as the Sri Lankan tea, so we fly in our coffee from Sweden and grind it fresh every morning.
 For lunch, our chef makes traditional Sri Lankan rice and curry from local ingredients and homemade coconut milk.
 The Sri Lankan rice and curry is packed with anti-inflammatory spices and herbs.
 I, Linn, who suffers from rheumatism never feels as good as I do when I’m eating rice and curry once a day.
 For dinner we get to enjoy the gifts of the ocean.
 Our chef makes a variety of seafood based dishes for dinner.
-We also have a selection of red and white wine at the villa for the wine lovers.

 We live in Ahangama, a typical Sri Lankan buddhist beach village on the south coast.
 We live 20 minutes from Galle and 20 minutes from Mirissa.
 In Ahangama you feel like you are an authentic Sri Lankan town, not on a touristy beach community.
 Ahangama does not depend on tourists.
 There are only a few boutique villas hidden among the local homes.
 We think it’s very special to live here.
 We buy all our fruits, veggies, fish and meat from our village.
 By supporting the local men and women, we get a part in their community and have been welcomed into their village.
 As our guest. we hope you will also feel welcomed.